ipspace/blog/content/posts/2012/01/redundant-dmvpn-designs-part-1-basics.md

 ---
 date: 2012-01-17 07:03:00+01:00
+dmvpn_tag: design
 tags:
 - DMVPN
 - OSPF
 title: Redundant DMVPN designs, Part 1 (The Basics)
 url: /2012/01/redundant-dmvpn-designs-part-1-basics.html
 ---
-Most of the DMVPN-related questions I get are a variant of the "*how many tunnels/hubs/interfaces/areas do I need for a redundant DMVPN design?*" As always, the right answer is "it depends" (and I can always [help you with your design](http://www.ipspace.net/ExpertExpress) if you'd like to get a second opinion), but here's what I've learned so far.
+Most of the DMVPN-related questions I get are a variant of the "*how many tunnels/hubs/interfaces/areas do I need for a redundant DMVPN design?*" As always, the right answer is "_it depends_", but here's what I've learned so far.

 ### Single router/single uplink on spoke site